How to Save for College

-- Make saving automatic: Once you create or designate an account for college savings, set up your checking account to transfer a specified amount into your college account automatically.
+Once you create or designate an account for college savings, set up your checking account to automatically transfer a specified amount into your college account.
 Make sure you choose an amount that you can manage without putting yourself in challenging financial straits.
-Automatic contributions require less thought, and without checking on them every time you contribute, it’ll make the savings seem like they’re growing faster.
+Automatic contributions require less thought, and when you don’t have to check on them every time you contribute, it’ll make the savings seem like they’re growing faster.

-- Take AP classes: Your child can take advanced placement classes in high school.
+Your child can take advanced placement classes in high school.
 For each AP course exam your child passes, they can earn college credits, which means fewer classes you’ll have to pay for.
-Some high schools even provide students with the option to take courses from a local community college while they’re in high school, which is another excellent way to earn transferable credits and save money in the future.
+Some high schools even provide students with the option to take courses from a local community college while in high school, which is another excellent way to earn transferable credits and save money in the future.

-- Invite others to help: Another way to add to your college accounts is involving your friends and family.
+Another way to add to your college accounts is to involve your friends and family.
 Invite family members to make contributions as a holiday or birthday present.
 Some accounts, like 529s, include ways to accept contribution gifts or offer account-specific contribution gift cards.
 Remember that gift contributions can be small amounts, and they’ll still be helpful.
 Every little bit helps!

 College Savings FAQ